PaddlePaddle/PaddleHelix/apps/protein_folding/helixfold3/README.md

 * `demo_data-pred-X-Y` - Prediction results of `demo_data.json` in X-th inference and Y-thdiffusion batch,
 including predicted structures in `cif` or `pdb` and a JSON file containing all metrics' results.
 * `demo_data-rank*` - Ranked results of a series of predictions according to metrics.

+### Resource Usage

+We suggest a single GPU for inference has at least 32G available memory.
+The number of tokens is at most 1200 for inference on a single A100-40G GPU with precision `bf16`.
+The length of inference input tokens on a single V100-32G with precision `fp32` is up to 1000.
+Inferring longer tokens may cost more GPU memory.

+For samples with larger tokens, you can reduce `model.global_config.subbatch_size` in `CONFIG_DIFFS` in `helixfold/model/config.py` to save more GPU memory but suffer from slower inference. `model.global_config.subbatch_size` is set as `96` by default.
+You can also reduce the number of additional recycles by changing `model.num_recycle` in the same place.

+We are keen to support longer token inference, it will come in soon.

 ## Copyright